Find a Qualified Attorney Near You

 - Small claims cases: Particularly breach of contract, landlord/tenant disputes, and neighborhood nuisance complaints

-- Small business disputes
+- Small business disputes: Especially contract disagreements, partnership conflicts, or service‑delivery disputes

 Some cases cannot be resolved with mediation or collaboration.
 The courts are there to find the truth, which requires the court process.

-- Criminal law cases: Mediation is useful after sentencing if restitution is part of the sentence, especially in juvenile crimes
+- Criminal law cases: Mediation is useful after sentencing if restitution is part of the sentence, especially in juvenile crimes.

-- Personal injury claims: These may go to arbitration, but that is a different process more closely resembling court proceedings than mediation
+- Personal injury claims: These may go to arbitration, but that is a different process more closely resembling court proceedings than mediation.

-- Any case with domestic violence allegations: Mental health professionals believe that mediation proceedings between a victim and an abuser aggravate the abusive relationship rather than help
+- Any case with domestic violence allegations: Mental health professionals believe that mediation proceedings between a victim and an abuser aggravate the abusive relationship rather than help.

 Mediation does not need a mediation attorney, although parties may bring their own attorneys if they choose.
 Mediation counselors are available as third-party facilitators for those who wish to make their own decisions in disputes.
 Facilitators cannot give legal advice about the case.
 If the parties need a legal opinion or want a binding settlement agreement, they may need an attorney.